 Next, we’ll hop in our Sprinter and drive south along the coast to El Jadida, an old Portuguese fortress town.
 The most exciting feature of the old part is the underground cistern with its striking mirror reflections between the water and the columns.
 Later we’ll arrive at the artists’ town of Essaouira.
-Our hotel is right above the ocean so you’ll have crashing waves to lull you to sleep.
+We stay in a pleasant riad in a great location to walk around the medina area.

 We’ll wander the old town and see crafts shops, as well as art galleries.
 After two nights here, we’ll head for fabled and friendly Marrakesh.
 In Neolithic times, the region was primarily agricultural, and it wasn’t until 1062 that the town of Marrakesh was founded.
 The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given it the nickname of the “Pink City.”

 Marrakesh grew rapidly and established itself as a cultural, religious, and trading center.
 Today the popular city has modern businesses on the outskirts, but still manages to feel exotic and other-worldly, especially in the old fortified city area, called the medina.
 The Marrakech medina is a densely packed, walled medieval city with labyrinthine alleys where little market shops offer a treasure of traditional textiles, baskets, felted slippers, pottery and jewelry.
 Here we can meet master artisans at work, and wander the narrow, cobblestone streets of the market.

 In Marrakesh we will stay in a beautiful and comfortable riad, as always decorated with traditional furniture, rugs, mosaics, and textiles of Morocco.
 We will be the only guests there, like living in a private home!